-Your target heart rate is a range that predicts how hard you work during exercise.
-Tracking your heart rate helps you find a challenging exercise intensity while also helping you to avoid pushing beyond a safe level.
+Tracking your heart rate helps you find a challenging exercise intensity while also helping you avoid pushing beyond a safe level.

-Once you know your maximal heart rate, you can find your target heart rate range for exercise.
+Once you know your maximum heart rate, you can find your target exercise range.
 For moderate-intensity exercise, aim for a heart rate that is 50 - 70% of your maximal heart rate.
 For vigorous exercise, aim for 70 - 85% of your maximal heart rate.

 Below is an example equation for a 40-year-old person exercising at moderate intensity.